Artificial intelligence (Ai) is a strategically important sector for Europe and it will continue to be a driver for

 Neural networks can be combined to create multiple networks.
 This means that instead of being able to perform one task at a time, a computer is able to perform multiple tasks at the same time.

 For example, this is how a Tesla is able to control its speed, detect humans, and steer the wheel all at once.
 Without deep learning with multiple neural networks, this would not be possible.

 There are three main factors that are driving innovation in automotive technologies.

 Some 60 years ago, Ai was a theory reserved for academics and test labs.
 But today it has become commercial.
 That being said, it’s far from the point of surpassing human-level intelligence.

-But there are still some pretty cool Ai startups popping up in Europe.
-And there are some industries using this technology that are years ahead of the rest.
+But there are still some pretty cool ideas popping up in Europe.
+And some of the best Ai startups are using technology that is years ahead of the rest.

 We’re already interacting on a daily basis with this technology.
 Voice recognition, self-driving cars, search engine precision, data analytics, and most important of all, your Netflix recommendations, are just some examples of the integration and applications of artificial intelligence in our every day lives.

 The top industries vary in size, with data analytics companies dominating the scene.
 This, in part, is attributed to the gaps left by large companies like Google Analytics.